vijay176us/istio-workshop-solo/istio-basics/05-control-traffic.md

 kubectl get istiooperator installed-state -n istio-system -o jsonpath='{.spec.meshConfig.outboundTrafficPolicy.mode}'
 ```

-The output should be empty, which means the default mode `ALLOW_ANY` is used, which allows all services in the mesh to access any external service.
+The output should be empty.
+This means the default mode `ALLOW_ANY` is used, which allows services in the mesh to access any external service.

 2. Update your Istio installation so that only registered external services are allowed, using the `meshConfig.outboundTrafficPolicy.mode` configuration: